Capturing Real Life

 GETTING TO WHAT'S REAL

 Getting people to show you how they really live and think isn't always easy.
 If you're not careful you'll only see a facade, or a fictional version of a person.
 People create facades as reactions to the research process or the researchers themselves.
-Often they are just trying to help; they believe they must present a smart, logical, and consistent person to help the researchers as much as possible—we call this the Perfect Participant Effect.
-But because they don't quite live this way, it offers a distorted portrayal of real life.
+Often they are just trying to help; they believe they must present a smart, logical, and consistent person to help the researchers as much as possible.
+But because they don't quite live this way, it offers a distorted portrayal of real life—we call this the Perfect Participant Effect.
 Researchers at Point Forward employ techniques and personal styles to avoid this critical obstacle.

 Anthropomorphism as Interpretive Frame

-People easily see human forms and qualities in animals, natural features (think of clouds and star constellations), and even inanimate things (think of cars).
-This human tendency seems to transcend cultural boundaries (e.g. Native Americans attributed human-like attributes to many natural phenomena prior to European arrival).
-In some product categories, designers must create designs that take into consideration anthropomorphic interpretative tendencies.
+People readily see human forms and qualities in animals, natural features (think of mountains and star constellations), and even inanimate things (think of cars).
+In some product categories, designers must take into consideration these anthropomorphic interpretative tendencies among consumers.
 Automotive designers, for instance, know that the front of a vehicle tends to be seen as a human face and must convey the right emotional expression.
 Designers of the Roomba learned the hard way when a redesign made a cute, pet-like device more machine-like and ultimately a less popular product.

 Thinking styles vary depending on our familiarity with the object of thought.
 We use automatic cognition when in familiar contexts and deliberate cognition when in unfamiliar contexts.
 When a disruption occurs in our ordinary routines, like the Keurig coffee maker doesn’t start like usual, we are flung from automatic to deliberate cognition.
 Deliberate cognition, in short, is the thinking style of unfamiliar experiences.
 MORE